Posted by @MultCloud

 Multiple Cloud Storage Manager - Manage All Cloud Storage in One Place.

 Here in this article, you will find two ways to sync from Google Drive to Dropbox easily.
-One way is the traditional way--- "Download and Upload" and another one is a brand new way, MultCloud, a free web-based cloud file transfer manager app to help move from Google Drive to Dropbox.
+One way is the traditional way--- "Download and Upload" and another one is a more efficient way, MultCloud, a free web-based cloud file transfer manager app to help move from Google Drive to Dropbox.

 But, there's a question on how to achieve syncing Google Drive with Dropbox or Dropbox to Google Drive.
-Keep reading to the post below to know two ways to realize moving files from Dropbox to Google Drive or Google Drive to Dropbox.
-We will take copying from Google Drive to Dropbox as an example.
+Keep reading to the post below and you will learn 2 free ways to realize moving files from Dropbox to Google Drive or Google Drive to Dropbox.
+We will take syncing from Google Drive to Dropbox as an example.

-The traditional way to transfer Google Drive to Dropbox is to use "Download" and "Upload".
+The traditional way to sync between Google Drive and Dropbox is to use "Download" and "Upload".
 In other words, you need to download files you need from Google Drive to your local drive first, then upload them manually to the destination Dropbox account.
 Following below steps to complete the operation.

 Step 1.
 Sign in your Google Drive account.